bwoldemi/Android-tutorials/README.md

-The project contains  android tutorials.The tutorials arranged shorter and any begineer of android developer could use to lean this tutorials.
-However, I am not ressponsible for any kind of damange using this tutorial.
+The project contains  Android tutorials.The tutorials arranged shorter and easy to understand.
+Android  beginner developers could use this tutorials  to practice  and develop their   programing skill.However, I am not responsible for any kind of damage using this tutorial.